2010 FIFA World Cup: Squads

 As with the 2006 tournament, each team's squad for the 2010 World Cup consisted of 23 players.
 Each participating national association had to confirm their final 23-player squad by 1 June 2010.
 Teams were permitted to make late replacements in the event of serious injury, at any time up to 24 hours before their first game.

 Of the 736 players participating in the tournament, over half played their club football in five European domestic leagues; those in England (117 players), Germany (84), Italy (80), Spain (59) and France (46).
 The English, German and Italian squads were made up of entirely home based players, while only Nigeria had no players from clubs in their own league.
 In all, players from 52 national leagues entered the tournament.
 FC Barcelona of Spain was the club contributing the most players to the tournament, with 13 players of their side travelling, 7 with the Spanish team, while another 7 clubs contributed 10 players or more.

 In another first for South Africa 2010, one squad included three siblings.
 Jerry, Johnny, and Wilson Palacios made history thanks to their inclusion in Honduras's 23-man list.
 Unusually, the game between Germany and Ghana had two brothers playing for opposite nations, with Jérôme Boateng and Kevin-Prince Boateng playing respectively.

-Match summary

-The 32 national teams involved in the tournament together played a total of 64 matches starting from the group stage matches and progressing to the knockout stage matches, with teams eliminated through the various progressive stages.
-Rest days were allocated during the various stages to allow players recovery during the tournament.
-Preliminary events were also held in celebration of the World Cup event.
-All times listed in the table below are in South African Standard Time (UTC+02).